From Invisible to Fully Booked

 - Almost all clients coming from word of mouth

-- Single digit monthly enquiries
+- Single-digit monthly enquiries

 - No presence in top local map results